alaimo/reisling/README.md

 # riesling
-A lightweight opinionated approach for bootstrapping Express web applications with bluebird, nunjucks, log4js, and request.
+A lightweight opinionated approach for bootstrapping web applications with express, nunjucks, bluebird, request, and log4js.

 ## install
-Note: as of v0.2.0 express, nunjucks, bluebird, request, and log4js are all listed as peerDependencies.
+Note: as of v0.2.0, express, nunjucks, bluebird, request, and log4js are all listed as peerDependencies.

 ```